progit/progit/en/03-git-branching/01-chapter3.markdown

 	$ git checkout master
 	$ git merge hotfix
 	Updating f42c576..3a0874c
-	Fast forward
+	Fast-forward
 	 README | 1 -
-	 1 files changed, 0 insertions(+), 1 deletions(-)
+	 1 file changed, 1 deletion(-)

-You’ll notice the phrase "Fast forward" in that merge.
+You’ll notice the phrase "Fast-forward" in that merge.
 Because the commit pointed to by the branch you merged in was directly upstream of the commit you’re on, Git moves the pointer forward.
 To phrase that another way, when you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a "fast forward".

 Your change is now in the snapshot of the commit pointed to by the `master` branch, and you can deploy your change (see Figure 3-14).